 There are many different kinds of single-burner camp stoves available on the market.
 Some run on propane, while others use disposable canisters of fuel (butane, kerosene, etc.).

 Single burner stoves are the way to go if you are backpacking or camping off the grid.
-The downside to using a single burner stove (depending on how long your trip is) is that you need to have fuel with you.
+The downside to using a single burner stove (depending on how long your trip is) is that you need fuel.

-One issue with single burner stoves (liquid fuel especially), there is a chance the fuel can spill on your gear, leaving you with a stinky mess.
+One issue with single burner stoves (liquid fuel especially) is there is a chance the fuel can spill on your gear, leaving you with a stinky mess.

 - Simple and stable stove is constructed from durable, galvanized steel; Folds down to...

 - Includes 6 smokeless, Esbit 14 g solid fuel tablets; Each tablet burns approximately...

 - Two cooking positions suitable for cups, pots, and pans (not included)

 - Dimensions-closed: 3.9 inches x 3 inches x 0.9 inches (9.8 x 7.7 x 2.3 cm); Weight,...

 A solid-fuel stove is one of the best ways to boil water when camping.
 With a smaller profile, these stoves also pack down very small.